crsndr/galaxy-hub/content/eu/storage/index.md

 which includes NextCloud, OpenCloud, [EUDAT B2Drop](https://www.eudat.eu/service-catalogue/b2drop) and many others.

-👉 If you know about **public** repositories that can be useful for more Galaxy users, please get in [contact](mailto:contact@usegalaxy.eu) and we add it to our default `remote file sources` for all users.
+👉 If you know about **public** repositories that can be useful for more Galaxy users, please get in [contact](mailto:contact@usegalaxy.eu) and we can add it to our default `remote file sources` for all users.

 A relatively unknown feature in Galaxy is what we call `deferred data`.
 You can import data as `deferred`, which will not download the data into your history and therefore not count towards your Quota. `deferred data` will be temporarily downloaded when you do the first calculation on top of it, but it will